Developing a Data Strategy

 What is it?

-A data strategy is – at its heart – an agreed approach to determining which data an institution believes is important, what data will be collected, protected, treated, shared and used and who is accountable for it.
+A data strategy is – at its heart – an agreed approach to determining which data a university believes is important, what data will be collected, protected, treated, shared and used and who is accountable for it.
 Creating a data strategy is an important step on talking the talk around data being an asset.
-It positions the institution as an organisation which sees its data as a differentiator; for students, for efficiency, for effectiveness and in the management of risk.
+It positions the institution as an organisation which sees its data as a differentiator; for students, for staff, for efficiency, for effectiveness and in the management of risk.

 A strategy on its own has little value.
-It must be weaved into the operation of the institution in recognising external regulation, internal operational and strategic reporting, the impact of change and, most of all, the culture needed to make data the opportunity of the many, not the responsibility of the few.
+It must be weaved into the operation of the institution in recognising external regulation, the inefficiencies of current processes, the platform for data science, trusted operational and strategic reporting, the impact of change and, most of all, the culture needed to make data the opportunity of the many, not the responsibility of the few.

 How can I use it?

-The majority of our work developing data strategies is pulling together the disparate threads of an institution into a compelling whole.
-This could include existing policies around regulation, information security, business intelligence, analytics allied to a focus on what the outcomes of the strategy need to be.
+The majority of our work developing data strategies is pulling together the disparate threads of a university into a compelling whole.
+This could include existing policies around sector regulation, information security, business intelligence, analytics allied to a focus on what the outcomes of the strategy need to be.

-A good data strategy is read by anyone at an institution; students, academics, professional staff, governors etc, and leave them understanding why a change is needed, what their role is, and how they should enact it and who they can ask for help.
+A good data strategy resonates with everyone in a university; be that students, academics, professional staff, boards or governors, etc. It should leave them with understanding why a change is needed, what their role is, how they should enact it and who they can ask for help.

 Who else is using it?

-We’ve come across many strategies in our work in the sector.
+We’ve come across many strategies in our work across different universities worldwide.
 Many have been untouched for years and often written in a way that does not resonate with anyone.
-Many ‘strategies’ are in fact policies detailing with operational issues such as IT security.
+Some ‘strategies’ are nothing more than policies dealing with operational issues such as IT security.
+Others we would term as ‘marketing documents’.
 There is rarely a coherent and agreed strategy for data.

-So our approach has been to really start with the universities’ objectives, the current activities in play, and the principles for managing data agreed with a broad range of stakeholders.
-We have a number of templates and examples to speed this work up.
+So our approach has been to really start with the university objectives, the problems we’re trying to solve, the current activities in play, and the principles for managing data agreed with a broad range of stakeholders.
+We have developed a large number of best practice template, operating models and examples to speed this work up.

 How much does it cost?

-Our data strategy development and implementation uses three workshops to create a strategy and a plan to implement and integrate it.
-This is offered at a fixed cost based on five days effort.
-The outline of that appraoch is shown here:
+Our data strategy development and implementation utilises four half day workshops to create a strategy and a plan to implement and integrate it.
+This is offered at a fixed cost which will includes discovery and post strategy activity.
+The outline of that approach is shown here:

 - Develop a data strategy through a series of short workshops with a broad stakeholder base

-- Use the material created from the HEDIIP Data Capability template or other maturity assessments to inform this work
+- Use the material created from one of four templated maturity assessments to inform this work

-- Understand how best to use that strategy to focus on areas identified as important to the university
+- Understand how best to use that strategy to focus on areas identified as important to the organisation

 - Agree how the strategy will interact with current and future projects, related polices, etc.

-‘A pragmatic and actionable data strategy is an integral component of the University’s ambition to govern and manage its data effectively and efficiently, and in visible support of its objectives’
+The opening for that workshop concludes ‘A pragmatic and actionable data strategy is an integral component of the organisation’s ambition to govern and manage its data effectively and efficiently, and in visible support of its objectives’

 Where can I find out more?

 Please get in touch using our contact details below.
-We can also provide an anonymised sample strategy on request.
+We can provide an anonymised sample strategy with further detail on both the overall methodology, and the agendas/outcomes for the four individual workshops.
+References are available on request.